royjacobson/modules-report/README.md

 ## Libraries

+### ASIO
+There's a modules port by Daniela Engert [here](https://github.com/DanielaE/asio/tree/module).

 ### fmtlib
-[fmtlib]() supports modules, but only on windows.
+[fmtlib](https://github.com/fmtlib/fmt) supports modules, but only on windows.

 ### Boost
-There was a discussion about modules in boost in April [on their mailing list](https://lists.boost.org/Archives/boost/2022/04/252629.php).
+There was a discussion about modules in boost in April 2022 [on their mailing list](https://lists.boost.org/Archives/boost/2022/04/252629.php).
 Currently there seem to be no progress in this direction.

 ### async_simple
 There's a development branch that uses modules [here](https://github.com/alibaba/async_simple/tree/CXX20Modules), usable in Clang 15.

+### SDL
+There's a modules port by Daniela Engert [here](https://github.com/DanielaE/SDL/tree/module).

+### Ser20
+[https://github.com/royjacobson/ser20](Ser20), a C++20 cereal port (by myself), has experimental module support.

 ## Usage Examples